SchoolOfCode/circles_app/README.md

 <br/><h1 style="font-style: bold; font-size: 25px;">The Problem</h1>

-Watch our promo video: https://www.youtube.com/watch?v=mioXPCu1JEo Link to our deployed app: https://circlesapp.netlify.app/
+Watch our promo video here: https://www.youtube.com/watch?v=mioXPCu1JEo

 Social isolation is becoming more prevalent in today's society and can be caused by a number of reasons.
 Poverty, grief, illness or disability to name a few.
 For these reasons, individuals can struggle to integrate into their local communities.
 This is where social prescribing steps in.
 Social prescribing, also known as community referral, allows health professionals to refer individuals to link workers who will then connect them to support in their community.